rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 near_poly_np_las[:, 5] = get_height_above_ground_for_points(near_poly_np_las)
 {% endhighlight %}
 * Now we’re ready to find the points which fall in our polygon.
-One approach that seems appealing is the [shapely.contains() method](https://shapely.readthedocs.io/en/latest/reference/shapely.contains.html#shapely.contains), since our polygons are already represented as shapely objects by GeoPandas.
-However, I’ve found that in practice it takes too long to convert an ndarray to a list of shapely points.
+One approach that seems appealing is the [shapely.contains() method](https://shapely.readthedocs.io/en/latest/reference/shapely.contains.html#shapely.contains), since our polygons are already represented as Shapely objects by GeoPandas.
+However, I’ve found that in practice it takes too long to convert an ndarray to a list of Shapely points.
 What works better is to convert the polygon to a list or ndarray of coordinates, then run some other function for doing point-in-polygon tests.
-Here I'll use a function mostly lifted from Xiao (2016), but which for simplicity's sake doesn’t consider points intersecting polygons’ line segments or vertices.
+Here I'll use a function mostly lifted from Xiao (2015), but which for simplicity's sake doesn’t consider points intersecting polygons’ line segments or vertices.
 This works well enough, but if you’d like more generality and speed you can check out [this implementation of the winding number algorithm which leverages Numba](https://github.com/sasamil/PointInPolygon_Py/blob/master/pointInside.py)—as shown by [this stackexchange post](https://stackoverflow.com/a/48760556), Numba can make a huge difference here.
-For more on point-in-polygon tests, Xiao (2016) is again a good reference.
+For more on point-in-polygon tests, Xiao (2015) is again a good reference.
 {% highlight Python %}
 def point_in_polygon(point, polygon):
     '''Tests whether (x,y) coordinates of point is in polygon using ray tracing algorithm Argument point is numpy array with shape (m,) where m >= 2, polygon is a numpy array with shape (n, 2) where n-1 is the number of vertices in the polygon and polygon[0] == polygon[n]
-    Adopted from Xiao (2016), see https://github.com/gisalgs/geom/blob/master/point_in_polygon.py'''
+    Adopted from Xiao (2015), see https://github.com/gisalgs/geom/blob/master/point_in_polygon.py'''
     point_is_in_polygon = False
     for i in range(len(polygon)-1):
         poly_vertex1, poly_vertex2 = polygon[i], polygon[i+1]